Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Load a new program and replace the current process image with it.

 It uses the `execve` syscall, C offers several interface to this with some slight variations:
-`exec,execlp,execle,execv,execvp,execve`
+`exec,execlp,execle,execv,execvp,execve`.

 structure is exec + options

-- -l accepts list of parameters, NULL terminated
+- `-l` accepts list of parameters, NULL terminated
-- -v accepts array of NULL terminated strings
+- `-v` accepts array of NULL terminated strings
-- -p search the PATH environment variable
+- `-p` search the PATH environment variable
-- -e allows to specify new environment variables
+- `-e` allows to specify new environment variables

 ### Inter-Process Communication (IPC)